golfamigo/n8n-nodes-neo4jtool/README.md

-# n8n-nodes-neo4j
+# n8n-nodes-neo4jtool

 This is an n8n community node.
-It lets you use Neo4j in your n8n workflows.
+It lets you interact with a Neo4j database using a set of specialized nodes, particularly focused on booking system logic.

 Neo4j is a native graph database platform, built from the ground up to leverage not only data but also data relationships.